awsdocs/aws-xray-developer-guide/doc-source/xray-console-insights.md

 **Understanding impact**

 AWS X\-Ray measures the impact caused by an ongoing issue as part of generating insights and notifications\.
 The impact is measured in two ways:
-+ Impact to the X\-Ray [Group](xray-console-groups.md)\.
++ Impact to the X\-Ray [group](xray-console-groups.md)
-+ Impact on the root cause service\.
++ Impact on the root cause service

 This impact is determined by the percentage of request that are failing or causing an error within a given time period\.
 This impact analysis allows you to derive the severity and priority of the issue based on your particular scenario\.
-This impact is available as part of the console experience as well as insights notifications\.
+This impact is available as part of the console experience in addition to insights notifications\.

 **Deduplication**

-AWS X\-Ray insights de\-duplicates issues across multiple micro\-services\.
-It uses anomaly detection to determine the service which is the root cause service of an issue, determines if other related services are exhibiting anomalous behavior due to the same root cause, and records the result as a single insight\.
+AWS X\-Ray insights de\-duplicates issues across multiple microservices\.
+It uses anomaly detection to determine the service that is the root cause of an issue, determines if other related services are exhibiting anomalous behavior due to the same root cause, and records the result as a single insight\.

 ## Review an insight's progress<a name="xray-console-insights-inspect"></a>

-X\-Ray reevaluates insights periodically until they are resolved, and records each notable intermediate change as a [notification](#xray-console-insight-notifications) which can be sent as an Amazon EventBridge event\.
-This enables you to build processes and workflows to determine how the issue has changed over time, and take appropriate actions such as sending an e\-mail or integrating with an alerting system using EventBridge\.
+X\-Ray reevaluates insights periodically until they are resolved, and records each notable intermediate change as a [notification](#xray-console-insight-notifications), which can be sent as an Amazon EventBridge event\.
+This enables you to build processes and workflows to determine how the issue has changed over time, and take appropriate actions such as sending an email or integrating with an alerting system using EventBridge\.

 You can review incident events in the **Impact Timeline** on the **Inspect** page\.
 By default the timeline displays the most impacted service until you choose a different service\.